Estimated reading time: 5 minutes

 You have the perfect business name.
-You have your business license and permit, and your federal and state tax IDs.
-You paid a lawyer to finalize your business structure.
+Your business license and permits have been obtained.
+And you paid a lawyer to finalize your business structure.
 All of your marketing materials have been designed and printed.
 Then, something unexpected happens: You discover that your perfect business domain name is taken.

 In a perfect world, you would type in your business name on a domain registration website, and it would be available to purchase.
 But unfortunately, this is rarely what happens.
-As of this article, there are over 380 million registered domain names, and more than 18 million will be registered this year alone.
-Finding out that your perfect domain name is taken can be frustrating, but there are things you can do.
+There are over 450 million registered domain names, and more than 20 million will be registered this year alone.
+Finding out that your perfect name is taken can be frustrating, but there are things you can do.
 This Balboa Capital blog article explains how to choose a domain name.

 Your domain name can make or break you.

-We all know that first impressions are important in business.
+We all know that first impressions are essential in business.
 It only takes a few seconds for people to formulate their own opinions about your logo, storefront, and physical establishment.
 Well, the same holds with your domain name.
 A good one can make a positive first impression, boost your business’s online presence, and help generate clicks to your website.
-On the other hand, a domain name that is hard to understand or that does not represent your brand might cause people to bypass your link and look at other options.
-Keep this in mind as you read these tips on how to pick a domain name for your business.
+On the other hand, a name that is hard to understand or does not represent your brand might cause people to bypass your link and look at alternatives.

 Keep it short and straightforward.

 When creating a list of potential domain names for your business, there are best practices to follow.
-For starters, the length of your domain name is extremely important.
-A short domain name is easier to remember and type into web browsers, and that means users are more likely to find your website.
-A short domain name also looks better on your business cards, letterhead, and other marketing materials because it takes up less space.
+For starters, the length of your name is significant.
+A short name is easier to remember and type into web browsers, making users more likely to find your website.
+It also looks better on your business cards, letterhead, and other marketing materials because it takes less space.
 Digital marketing experts agree that a domain should be between 6 to 15 characters long.